Our School App Stay connected on the go...

 Click here for maths activity

 This half term we will be travelling back in time to find out what life was like in Ancient Greece.
 The earliest Greek civilizations thrived nearly 4,000 years ago.
 The Ancient Greeks lived in Greece and the countries that we now call Bulgaria and Turkey.

 As writers we will be identifying the features of a newspaper article and creating a newspaper report based on the adventures of Odysseus.

-As mathematicians we will be developing our place value skills, using this to solve mathematical problems based on addition and subtraction.
-We will be applying this to real life problems.
+As mathematicians we will be exploring capacity and volume, measuring different liquids and converting measurements between different units.
+We will be applying this knowledge to real life problems.

-As readers we will be focusing on using our inference and deduction skills.
+As readers we will be focusing on using our inference, deduction and comprehension skills.
 This will enable us to retrieve information from texts to help us to explore the themes in more detail.
-We will be focusing on good reading aloud and reading for pleasure.
+We will particularly focus on non-fiction texts.

 As philosophers, we will develop our communication skills learning to express our views and opinions confidently.
-We will focus our discussions on what we think is right and wrong, thinking independently and the influence of others.
+We will focus on our school value of resilience.